Full Impact: History

 With the lawsuit out of the way, the product finally started shipping in August 1988, with the new name Full Impact.
 A minor upgrade, 1.1, followed in December.
 Reviews were generally positive, noting in particular how the system allowed you to have up to eight "subsheets" within any document.
 This feature is common today, but at the time it was considered novel and extremely useful.
 Full Impact was also one of the first spreadsheets to allow typing data and formulas directly into the cells, a feature that is still fairly poorly implemented today.
 Reviewers were also pleased with the powerful macro language, which included functionality such WHILE loops.
 But certainly the most lauded feature was that Full Impact allowed you to include other objects, such as text blocks, charts or pictures, directly on top of the sheets.
 At the time, most spreadsheets displayed these items in separate views.

 After the delays, the timing turned out to be particularly bad.
 Microsoft had recently shipped Excel 3.0, which was off to a strong start.
 Only shortly after Full Impact was released, Informix Wingz shipped, and was heavily marketed—including sending their frontman, Leonard Nimoy, around to various Macintosh-related trade shows.
 Ashton-Tate positioned the product as a "presentation spreadsheet" to focus on its graphics capabilities, but it seems the term meant as much to potential customers then as it does today.

 Sales of Full Impact were predictably soft as a result, as were Ashton-Tate's other Mac products, FullWrite Professional and dBASE Mac, which suffered from various problems.
-Ashton-Tate didn't take this as a signal to fix them, and instead ignored all of the products for the next year or so.
+Ashton-Tate did not take this as a signal to fix them, and instead ignored all of the products for the next year or so.
 Finally, in late 1989, a round of upgrades to FullWrite and Full Impact were announced.
 Full Impact 2.0s was released in 1990, including 3-D charts and the ability to include voice notes, a major feature of a coincident release of FullWrite 1.5s as well.
 A separate release in 1989 added Clear Access at $99, a 3rd party database linking technology based on Apple's CL/1.

 But this was also the point at which Ashton-Tate's cash cow, dBASE, failed.
 In 1990, they released dBASE IV, which was so buggy that customers generally refused to use it.
 Many took this as an opportunity to try out similar products, and discovered that FoxPro and Clipper had been better than dBASE for some time already.
 The company was soon bleeding money and gave up on the Mac market, ending development of their entire suite.

 By 1991, the company was becoming insolvent and was purchased by Borland for cents on the dollar.
 Unfortunately, Borland had their own spreadsheet battling with Excel on Windows, Quattro Pro, and they immediately ended sales of Full Impact.
 Attempts by the authors to take back the product failed, and it disappeared.